LA Foster Youth Get Free Cellphones

 Why This Matters

-The majority of current and aged out foster youth do not have consistent access to technology.
-This includes, cell phones, laptops, and other internet connected devices.
+The majority of current and aged-out foster youth do not have consistent access to technology.
+This includes cell phones, laptops, and other internet-connected devices.
 The digital divide can add to the struggles and feelings of disconnection that youth in care experience.
-The lack of consistent internet and technology is a major safety, social, educational, and employment concerns to foster youth advocates.
+The lack of consistent internet and technology access poses a significant barrier, impacting everything from education to socialization and employment opportunities.

 Pilot Program Information